longhorn/website/content/docs/1.6.0/references/settings.md

 When this setting is checked, the Longhorn Manager will allow scheduling new replicas of a volume to the nodes in the same zone as existing healthy replicas.

-When this setting is un-checked, Longhorn Manager will not allow scheduling new replicas of a volume to the nodes in the same zone as existing healthy replicas.
+When this setting is un-checked, Longhorn Manager will forbid scheduling new replicas of a volume to the nodes in the same zone as existing healthy replicas.

 > **Note:**
 >   - Nodes that don't belong to any zone will be treated as if they belong to the same zone.